-- Faculty offices and research space are located on the same floor as the lecture areas to maximize faculty/student contact.
+- Faculty offices and research space on the same floor as the lecture areas to maximize faculty/student contact.

 Work and Study Space

 Different students prefer different types of study environments—some prefer groups; others need more alone time.
-A range of public study spaces are available on the Muncie campus, including the library, classrooms, study rooms on campus.
+A range of public study spaces are available on the Muncie campus, including library, classrooms and study rooms on campus.

 The computer lab is located in room 202 of the Edmund F. Ball Medical Education Center.
 All course exams and all NBME subject exams are administered and proctored in the computer lab.
 When not in use as a testing facility, the computer lab is a popular place to study.
 A copy machine is provided here at no charge to IU School of Medicine students and faculty.
 This room is available for medical students and faculty/staff only—24 hours a day.
 A fax machine in the office is also available for student and faculty use.

 Study carrels are provided for each student and are located in the E.F.
 Ball Medical Education building.
 The study carrels offer lockable drawers for storage.
-Students also use the on campus library for a quiet place to study and reflect.
-Classrooms are also used and study areas went not in use.
+Students use the on-campus library for a quiet place to study and reflect.
+Classrooms are also used and study areas when not in use.

-In addition, all medical students also have access to all online resources, such as MedLine and various online textbooks, through the Ruth Lilly Medical Library.
+In addition, all medical students also have access to the same online resources, such as MedLine and various online textbooks through the Ruth Lilly Medical Library.

-Students require secure personal space to store valuable items and change of clothes during various medical school activities.
-All medical students in Muncie are assigned lockers (and the combination to access it) for convenient storage of scrubs and books.
+Muncie students have secure personal space to store valuable items during various medical school activities.
+All medical students in Muncie are also assigned lockers for convenient storage of scrubs and books.
 The lockers are located in the restroom/shower area of the Medical Education Center.

 Each student is also assigned a mailbox for campus mail.
 This mailbox is located in the mailroom just outside of the office in Medical Education Center.
-Financial aid checks, packages and other high-value deliveries are be kept in the office.
-A note in the student mailbox will indicate a package is available for pick up.
+Financial aid checks, packages and other high-value deliveries can be kept in the office.

-Most med students in Muncie in live in off-campus housing, and many popular options exist, including Village Promenade, Walnut Manor, Woods Edge, and Windermere Place.
-Medical students can also live in Ball State University Apartments (765-285-5095).
+Most med students in Muncie live in off-campus housing, and many popular options exist, including Village Promenade, Walnut Manor, Woods Edge, and Windermere Place.
+Medical students can also live in Ball State University Apartments.
 Ball State offers two different apartment communities that are affiliated with the university but offer independence, a family-like atmosphere, and a safe environment.

 Muncie Campus Bookstores

-The Ball State University Bookstore is located in the AJ Building, near the geographic center of campus.
-A Jamba Juice is located in the bookstore.
-TIS bookstore also has a Ball State location at 1717 W University Ave. where textbooks, supplies, and other merchandise is offered for sale.
+The Ball State University Bookstore is located, near the center of campus.
+TIS bookstore also has a Ball State location where textbooks, supplies and other merchandise are offered for sale.